awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-cli.md

 ## Task 2: Assign the IAM PassRole Policy to an IAM User or Group<a name="sysman-mw-passrole-cli"></a>

-When you register a task with a Maintenance Window, you specify the role you created in the previous procedure\.
+When you register a task with a Maintenance Window, you specify a custom service role to run the actual task operations\.
 This is the role that the service will assume when it runs tasks on your behalf\.
-In order to register the task, you must assign the IAM [PassRole](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_passrole.html) policy to your IAM user account\.
-The policy in the following procedure provides the minimum permissions required to register tasks with a Maintenance Window\.
+Before that, to register the task itself, you must assign the IAM [PassRole](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_passrole.html) policy to an IAM user account or an IAM group\.
+This allows the IAM user or IAM group to specify, as part of registering those tasks with the Maintenance Window, the role that should be used when running tasks\.

 **To assign the IAM PassRole policy to an IAM user account or group**